-FLEXIBILITY: Flexibility refers to how open couples and families are to change.
+Flexibility refers to how open couples and families are to change.
 How do you balance stability and change?
-Indicators of flexibility are leadership, relationship roles, discipline and rules.
-As with closeness, there are five levels of flexibility.
-Balanced levels (3 central levels) of flexibility are the most happy and healthy, while the two Unbalanced levels (2 extreme ends) are more problematic.
+Indicators of Flexibility are leadership, relationship roles, discipline and rules.
+As with Closeness, there are five levels of Flexibility.
+Balanced levels (3 central levels) of Flexibility are the most happy and healthy, while the two Unbalanced levels (2 extreme ends) are more problematic.

-- Compare how you each described your couple relationship. - Compare your family of origin with your partner's family on closeness and flexibility. - Use the examples below to discuss the closeness and flexibility in your families of origin:

-Family gatherings during a holiday Celebrating a birthday or anniversary Dinner time / Meal time Handling discipline and parenting responsibilities Closeness in your parents marriage Flexibility in your parents marriage Caring for a sick family member Adjusting to a stressful change (e.g. a move, job transition).

-- 1) How similar or different were your families in terms of closeness and flexibility? - 2) How might the similarities or differences impact your current relationship? - 3) What from your family of origin would you like to repeat in your couple relationship? - 4) What from your family would you not like to repeat in your couple relationship? - 5) How satisfied are you with the current level of closeness and flexibility in your couple relationship? - 6) Consider ways you might increase or decrease closeness and flexibility (see next section for ideas).
+- Compare how you each described your couple relationship. - Compare your family of origin with your partner's family on Closeness and Flexibility.
+Use the examples below for your discussion: - Family gatherings during a holiday - Celebrating a birthday or anniversary - Dinner time / Meal time - Handling discipline and parenting responsibilities - Closeness and Flexibility in your parents marriage - Caring for a sick family member - Adjusting to a stressful change (e.g. a move, job transition). - How similar or different were your families in terms of Closeness and Flexibility? - How might the similarities or differences impact your current relationship? - What from your family of origin would you like to repeat in your couple relationship? - What from your family would you not like to repeat in your couple relationship? - How satisfied are you with the current level of Closeness and Flexibility in your couple relationship? - Consider ways you might increase or decrease Closeness and Flexibility (see next section for ideas).